CHRISTMAS IN COPENHAGEN 2023

 Hans Christian Andersen Market

-This unique market pays tribute to Danish author Hans Christian Andersen.
+This unique market in the heart of Copenhagen at Nytorv pays tribute to Danish author Hans Christian Andersen.
 You can also meet Julemanden (Santa Claus) here!
 Every Wednesday-Sunday between 1 and 4 p.m., Julemanden welcomes children and adults in his cottage to pose for a photo and share their Christmas wish!

 4. Try the Best Gløgg in Copenhagen